A Day 2026 — Support What You Love About AU

 2.5-2.99

-For first-time freshmen who have demonstrated exceptional academic achievement, leadership, and mission-fit to Anderson University.
-The ability to apply for this scholarship is by invitation only.
+This program provides opportunities for first-time freshmen students who have demonstrated exceptional academic achievement, leadership, and mission-fit to AU.

 This is a competitive annual scholarship that is reserved for first-time freshmen.
 The ability to apply for this scholarship is by invitation only.